zhangyumingsh/kernel-rk/Documentation/admin-guide/pm/cpufreq.rst

 the allowed maximum (that is, the ``scaling_max_freq`` policy limit).
-In turn, if it is invoked by the CFS scheduling class, the governor will use the Per-Entity Load Tracking (PELT) metric for the root control group of the given CPU as the CPU utilization estimate (see the `Per-entity load tracking`_ LWN.net article for a description of the PELT mechanism).
+In turn, if it is invoked by the CFS scheduling class, the governor will use the Per-Entity Load Tracking (PELT) metric for the root control group of the given CPU as the CPU utilization estimate (see the *Per-entity load tracking* LWN.net article [1]_ for a description of the PELT mechanism).
 Then, the new CPU frequency to apply is computed in accordance with the formula

 	f = 1.25 * ``f_0`` * ``util`` / ``max``